rogit31/vostera.md/Ashirian Pantheon/Mila.md

 ---

 Mila is represented in art as a tall armored woman with the hair of her grandmother, red fiery crimson.
-She is often seen holding a spear and a shield.
-She is always represented with her heart ablaze, often covering her entire left chest, sometimes extending to her whole body.
-Her clothes are generally black and white giving away her heritage from [[Lua]] and [[Ma'at]].
+She is often seen holding a waraxe.
+She is usually represented with her left breast carved from her chest, revealing a constantly bleeding heart, pouring dark crimson blood.
+It is said that despite her unceasing hemorrhage, the eternal flame lives within her, giving her the courage, vitality and power to move forward and stay on her two feet.